GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/onboarding/index.md

 When the user first installs your extension you can listen for the [`runtime.onInstalled()`][runtime-oninstalled] event and open a new page to begin the onboarding flow.
 See an [sample code here][runtime-install-example].

-The following are some ideas on what to include in your onboarding flow.
+Here are some ideas on what to include in your onboarding flow.

 ### Welcome users {: #welcome }